ComScore

 • Time Commitment: 35 minutes

-Consider these cuties like edible Easter baskets for adults.
-Each cupcake is topped with a Ghirardelli milk chocolate-caramel bunny, in case the buttermilk base and vanilla frosting aren't enticing enough.
+Consider these cuties edible Easter baskets for adults.
+Each cupcake is crowned with a Ghirardelli milk chocolate-caramel bunny, in case the buttermilk base, edible grass and vanilla frosting aren't enticing enough.

 15. Vegan and Gluten-Free Lemon Blueberry Pistachio Cupcakes